Best Ways to Secure Your Linux Server

 2. Set Secure Password Policies

 The strength of the passwords of login users is just as important as that of Linux, which is considered a secure operating system.
 Due to this, your password should be long enough and include numbers, symbols, capitals, and lowercase letters; use a mix of characters so it’s harder to crack.
 First and foremost, passwords protect your personal information and computer from unauthorized access.
-Your computer will be more protected from malicious software and hackers if you choose a strong password.
+If you choose a strong password, your computer will be more protected from malicious software and hackers.

 The following file needs to be updated to impose stricter password controls: